Other types of pain relief

 Your doctor or nurse may suggest drugs or treatments that are usually used to treat other health conditions, but can also be used to relieve pancreatic cancer pain.

-Medicines that are usually used to treat other health conditions can also be used to relieve pain.
-These drugs can be taken with other painkillers, such as opioids.
+Medicines that are usually used to treat other health conditions can also be used to relieve pancreatic cancer pain.
 Taking these drugs does not mean that you have the condition they are usually used to treat.

-It can take up to a week for some drugs to have an effect on your pain, so they are not used to treat breakthrough pain.
+It can take up to a week for some drugs to have an effect on your pain.
 Continue to take the drugs, even if you don’t feel a difference straight away.

 Quotemarks Created with Sketch.